SUNTEK-DEV/Serial-Port-Assistant/README_EN.md

 Serial Port Debug Assistant is a serial communication tool developed by the SUNTEK team for Android devices, supporting communication and debugging with LED controllers and barcode scanners through serial ports.

+**v2.0 New Feature**: LED Color Controller - Visual color picker with real-time color comparison and hex color matching!

 ## Port Description

 This application supports two serial port devices:

 - **ttyS5** - LED Controller Serial Port
-  - Used for controlling LED display, brightness adjustment, and other operations
+  - Used for controlling LED display, brightness adjustment, color settings, and other operations
   - Baud rate: 9600

 - **ttyS11** - Barcode Scanner Serial Port